sasjs/rockroller/README.md

     },
 ```

-In addition, the `access_token` and the `contextName` (name of the compute server) should be entered below:
+In addition, the `contextName` (name of the compute server) should be entered below:

 ```
     "tgtDeployVars": {
-      "contextName": "sharedcompute",
+      "contextName": "sharedcompute"
-      "access_token": "eyJhbGciOiJSUzI1NiIstruncated"
     },
 ```
 The contextName can be retrieved from the YOURSERVER/compute/contexts api.